Aliases for HIST1H2BB Gene

 GeneCards Summary for HIST1H2BB Gene

 HIST1H2BB (Histone Cluster 1 H2B Family Member B) is a Protein Coding gene.
-Among its related pathways are Packaging Of Telomere Ends and Cellular Senescence.
-GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST2H2BE.

 UniProtKB/Swiss-Prot for HIST1H2BB Gene